DesiDao/BaccaratPython/README.md

 # BaccaratPython

 Use to test betting strategies in Baccarat in large scale.
 Can simaltaneously create as many players and dealers as you want to support various gaming situations.
-Can pre-set the betting strategy of each player indevidually but each dealer is exctly the same.
+Can pre-set the betting strategy of each player individually but each dealer is exactly the same.